 Who we are

-The current Ombudsman is Professor John McMillan.
+The current NSW Ombudsman is Paul Miller.

 What we do

-We help agencies within our jurisdiction to address problems with their performance.
+We help agencies within our jurisdiction address problems with their performance.
 These problems may be uncovered by complaints from the public or by people who work for those agencies.
 Problems may also come to our attention through our work in scrutinising agency systems, overseeing investigations or reviewing the delivery of services.